luseloso/personalize-mlops-v2/README.md

 ## Testing Example

-In order to test the deployment please run the following command **inside the repository folder**:
+In order to test the deployment please run the following command **inside the ml_ops folder**:

 ```bash